 St Aidan’s Nature Park, Astley Lane, Swillington, West Yorkshire, LS26 8AL.

 How would you like to see the city from on high?
 You can with a hot air balloon ride from Temple Newsam.
 Floating serenely over the 18th-century estate, you’ll have stunning views of the park and woodland, as well as the city skyline, the River Aire and Yorkshire’s rolling countryside.
-Of course, it doesn’t come cheap – you’re looking at £234 for a hot air balloon ride for two at sunrise or £274 for the same thing at sunset, it does come with champagne and chocolates though.
+Of course, it doesn’t come cheap – you’re looking at £117 per person for a hot air balloon ride at sunrise or £137 for the same thing at sunset, but it does come with champagne.

 Hot air balloon rides set off from Temple Newsam at pre-arranged times.

 11. Give pole dancing a whirl

 You can learn to pole dance with Aerial Empire.
 It’s the latest fitness craze and a fun, flirty way to build muscle, improve core strength and boost flexibility.
 There are loads of classes to choose from and if you’re a beginner, the expert instructor will teach you all the basic grips and poses on a static pole.
 Once you build your confidence you can strap on heels, strut your stuff and have a go on the exotic pole.

 Aerial Empire, Mill 3, Mabgate Mills, Macauly Street, Leeds, West Yorkshire, LS9 7SW.

 12. Play retro video games with your mates